styfle/Basic-Wars/readme.md

 Todo List
 ---------
 * Definitely need some royalty-free sprites soon (soldier, tank, planes)
-* Implement game logic such as rotating turns, for move and attack
 * Add a view with the instructions on how to play
 * Resize cells/sprites on the fly when the window/frame changes sizes
-* Optimize the way cells light up on hover over
 * Maybe make the map bigger than the screen and provide "panning" the view
 * Lastly, add a cool intro menu and awesome music
-* Lastly*2, redirect System.err to a log file for release code
+* Maybe, redirect System.err to a log file for release code

 Completed
 ----------